What are Professional Development Workshops?

 HRD-OUW Partnership Workshop Descriptions

-This workshop focuses on writing more effective professional emails for a range of audiences and purposes.
-It includes strategies and discussion about when to use email and not; how to format different types of email; best practices for email in an academic institution; and legal issues.
-Participants will consider specific scenarios, practice revising email samples to be more effective, and have the opportunity to raise questions related to their own professional context.
+This introductory workshop focuses on the basics of writing effective professional emails for a range of audiences and purposes.
+It includes strategies and discussion about when to use email and not; how to format different types of email; and best practices for email in an academic institution.
+Participants will consider specific email scenarios, practice revising email samples to be more effective, and have the opportunity to ask specific questions related to their own use of email in the workplace.